DPham-X/RAN/README.md

 INTRODUCTION
 ------------
-This README is for RAN v1.01
+This is the README for the RAN v1.01

 This README gives a brief overview on how to install and setup the RAN using the FCN.
 Example config files are provided.